anyaevostinar/anyaevostinar.github.io/classes/257-f23/project-1-individual.md

   * There is barely any duplicated code
   * Style mostly follows the [style guide](https://peps.python.org/pep-0008/)

+  ## Addendums
+  You weren't required to do this for the first submission, but if you are submitting a revision, you need to add these things (they should have been specified originally, but I forgot!):

+  * You should make a Tests directory that you put your tests in
+  * You should add the following method to the top of (each of) your test class(es), which makes sure that the data is loaded before each test is run:
+    ```python
+    def setUp(self):
+      load_data()
+    ```
+  * Make sure that you are importing the production code correctly, it imports the same as the [TDD lab describes](tdd)
+  * Check your [Feedback PR](pr-guide) to see why your tests failed

   ## Questions
   Here are questions that have previously come up about this assignment: